ZenoCS-Git/cse15l-lab-reports/lab-3.md

 For each of those options, give 2 examples of using it on files and directories from ./written_2.
 Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.

- Example 1 using -name
+ Example 1 using -name.
+This is useful to find certain files or directories named a specific string.

     $ find -name "Cuba-History.txt"
     ./travel_guides/berlitz2/Cuba-History.txt

-Example 2 using -iname and *
+Example 2 using -iname and *.
+This is useful to find files or directories with a specific string but you can't recall the case of each letter or the entire string.

 ```
 $ find -iname "Cuba-**.txt"